whaakman/azure-docs.nl-nl/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="join-a-domain-windows-only"></a>Toevoegen aan een domein (alleen Windows)

-Als uw Azure-implementatie is verbonden met een on-premises Active Directory of DNS-exemplaar via een Azure-site-naar-site VPN-verbinding of ExpressRoute (dit heet *cross-premises* in [Azure Virtual Machines plannen en implementatie van SAP NetWeaver][planning-guide]), is het waarschijnlijk dat de virtuele machine lid van een on-premises domein worden.
-Zie voor meer informatie over overwegingen voor deze taak [een VM toevoegen aan een on-premises domein (alleen Windows)][deployment-guide-4.3].
+Als uw Azure-implementatie is verbonden met een on-premises Active Directory of DNS-exemplaar via een Azure-site-naar-site VPN-verbinding of ExpressRoute (dit heet *cross-premises* in [Azure Virtual Machines plannen en implementatie van SAP NetWeaver][planning-guide]), it is expected that the VM is joining an on-premises domain.
+For more information about considerations for this task, see [Join a VM to an on-premises domain (Windows only)][deployment-guide-4.3].

 #### <a name="ec323ac3-1de9-4c3a-b770-4ff701def65b"></a>Bewaking configureren

 Om er zeker van te zijn dat SAP biedt ondersteuning voor uw omgeving, instellen van de Azure Monitoring-extensie voor SAP, zoals beschreven in [configureren van de Azure uitgebreide controle-extensie voor SAP][deployment-guide-4.5].
-Controleer de vereisten voor het bewaken van SAP en vereist minimaal vereiste versies van de Kernel van SAP en SAP Host-Agent in de resources die worden vermeld in [SAP resources][deployment-guide-2.2].
+Check the prerequisites for SAP monitoring, and required minimum versions of SAP Kernel and SAP Host Agent, in the resources listed in [SAP resources][deployment-guide-2.2].

 #### <a name="monitoring-check"></a>Bewaking van selectievakje